yongmin1983/www.ckintegrateci.com/readme.rst

 What is This
 ###################

 This is a example to show people who want to integrate CodeIgniter, CKeditor and CKfinder.
+And This is possible to go access CI session function from outside of CI system.

 *******************
 Release Information